 Added value of this study.
 This study is the first comprehensive sex-specific GWAS of CSF biomarker levels using the largest published dataset of CSF AD biomarker levels available to date.
-We provide the first evidence that multiple previously identified loci for amyloid and tau are driven by females, provide functional evidence that signals in those regions are driven by sex-specific associations between brain gene expression and neuropathology, and provide evidence of one new genetic locus that is associated with amyloid pathology only among females.
+We provide the first evidence that multiple previously identified loci for amyloid and tau are driven by female gender, which suggests that signals in those regions are driven by sex-specific associations between brain gene expression and neuropathology.
+We also provide evidence of one new genetic locus that is associated with amyloid pathology only among females.

 Implications of all the available evidence.
 Multiple previously reported genetic associations with CSF biomarkers of amyloid and tau show notable sex differences, with stronger associations among females compared to males.
-Our findings also confirm that APOE-ε4 is more strongly associated with CSF tau levels among females compared to males.
+Our findings also confirm that APOE ε4 is more strongly associated with CSF tau levels among females compared to males.

 Introduction

-It is well established that two-thirds of all prevalent Alzheimer’ disease (AD) cases are female,1,2 but emerging evidence has also highlighted striking sex differences in the genetic drivers,3 clinical severity,4 and neuropathological presentation of AD.5-7 For that reason, the Lancet Neurology Commission has asserted that a focus on sex differences in AD is essential to move the field towards effective interventions.1 The identification of sex-specific genetic drivers of AD neuropathology and cognitive decline could transform the way treatments are administered, and be a critical step towards personalized interventions for AD.
+It is well established that two-thirds of all prevalent Alzheimer’ disease (AD) cases are female,1,2 but emerging evidence has also highlighted striking sex differences in the genetic drivers,3 clinical severity,4 and neuropathological presentation of AD.5-7 For that reason, the Lancet Neurology Commission has asserted that a focus on sex differences in AD is essential to move the field towards effective interventions.1 The identification of sex-specific genetic drivers of AD neuropathology and cognitive decline could transform the way treatments are developed and administered, and be a critical step towards personalized interventions for AD.

-AD is characterized by β-amyloid plaques and neurofibrillary tangles.
+AD is characterized by plaques consisting of aggregated amyloid β (Aβ) and neurofibrillary tangles composed of truncated and phosphorylated tau protein.
 Alterations in both of these proteins are measurable in cerebrospinal fluid (CSF) years prior to the clinical onset of disease,8,9 and have become a focus of the preclinical characterization of AD.10 Work over the past five years has sought to uncover the genetic architecture of age-related changes in CSF amyloid and tau through genome-wide association studies.11-13 APOE has a strong and expected association with both CSF amyloid and CSF tau.
 Interestingly, recent work from our group14 and others15 has suggested that the APOE association with tau is stronger among females compared to males, while there is no such sex difference in the association between APOE and amyloidosis.
 Outside of the APOE region, there have been two loci identified in relation to amyloidosis, and four loci related to CSF tau.13 Yet, sex differences have not been integrated into the GWAS studies of CSF AD biomarkers to date, leaving open the possibility that the genetic architecture of CSF amyloid and tau may vary by sex.
 This manuscript provides a comprehensive characterization of the sex-specific genetic predictors of CSF amyloid and tau.
 First, we perform a sex-stratified GWAS of CSF amyloid and tau to identify loci that show consistent and disparate associations between males and females.
 For all sex-specific genome-wide associations, we then formally assess whether the association differs by sex by testing sex interactions.
 Finally, we leverage transcriptomic data from prefrontal cortex (PFC) to test whether we observe sex-specific associations between gene expression at the relevant loci and levels of AD neuropathology at autopsy.
 The outcome of this work will highlight sex-specific markers of amyloid and tau, and clarify the degree to which known loci act in a sex-specific manner.

 Methods